0x8a8a/eth-tactoe/README.md

 # Tic-Tac-Toe - A State Channel-Based Game on Ethereum

-A fully on-chain Tic-Tac-Toe implementation built using **state channels**, **EIP-712 signatures**, and **optimistic updates**.
+A Tic-Tac-Toe implementation built using **state channels**, **EIP-712 signatures**, and **optimistic updates**.
 This contract allows two players to open a channel, play off-chain using signed messages, and only settle disputes or finalize the outcome on-chain — ensuring low gas usage and verifiable integrity.

 ## ✨ Features